matus-kocik/matus-kocik/README.md

 ---

 ### 🌟 About me:
-- I am a professional welder with immense passion for programming, which allows me to continuously explore and evolve.
+- I am a professional welder with a profound passion for programming, which drives my continual exploration and growth.

 ---